Misdemeanor vs. Felony DUI

 The legal process for misdemeanor DUI cases in California involves several stages.
 Initially, law enforcement detains the suspect and conducts an arrest.
 During booking, officers record personal information, take fingerprints and photographs, and document the alleged crime.
 The suspect may be released on bail or their own recognizance, depending on factors such as criminal history and offense severity.

-Plea bargaining often occurs, allowing defendants to plead guilty or no contest to reduced charges or sentences.
+Plea Bargaining in DUI often occurs, allowing defendants to plead guilty or no contest to reduced charges or sentences.
 This process can result in lesser penalties and avoid trial uncertainty.
 However, accepting a plea deal requires careful consideration and legal advice, as it waives certain constitutional rights and can be difficult to withdraw once accepted.

 Legal Process for Felony DUI Cases